caprize/FoodFind_backend/README.txt

-This is backemd for Food Finder app
+This is backend for Food Finder app
+Author is Iskander Vagizov